The Darkside III: Singles

-The first official single from Darkside III, "Your Honor" featuring Action Bronson and produced by DJ Premier, was premiered on Sirius XM's Hip-Hop Nation on August 23, 2013 and released shortly after.
+The first official single from Darkside III, "Your Honor" featuring Action Bronson and produced by DJ Premier, was premiered on SiriusXM's Hip-Hop Nation on August 23, 2013 and released shortly after.

 Videos

 On the day of the mixtape release, a video for the first song on Darkside III was released on WorldStarHipHop.

 Critical reception

 Darkside III was met with generally positive reviews from music critics.
 HipHopDX called it "EP-worthy" saying, "As legendary and respected as Fat Joe has become as an emcee through years of gaining stock in the game, he also attempts mightily to paint an environment that darts and dashes between decadence and sophistication.
 At times he succeeds, and at others he unwittingly falters, but the beats never let him down."